-Approximately 7.6% of our housing completions in 2017 were timber frame and therefore the second most common build method after conventional brick and block.
+Approximately 10.8% of our housing completions in 2018 were timber frame and therefore the second most common build method after conventional brick and block.
 Use of timber encourages sustainable forestry which has the capability to sequester carbon at scale.
-Currently embodied carbon is not regulated, but this could change in the future.
+Currently embodied carbon is not directly regulated, but this could change in the future.
 Our sector faces a serious skills shortage, and we are taking action on several fronts to help address this.
 Timber frame presents an opportunity to reduce reliance on critical trades such as brick layers which can prevent project delays.
 It also has the benefit of faster construction times.
 Both can impact ROCE.
 Moreover because timber frames are factory built there will be quality benefits which will include greater air tightness and better insulation.
 More sustainable build methods also enhances our reputation as a responsible homebuilder.
-We plan to increase timber frame use again next year.
+We plan to increase timber frame use again next year and aim to have 20% of our homes built in timber frame by 2020.